30 Surprising Things You Should Never Put in the Garbage

 Smartphones and Tablets

 Just like laptops, your other handheld electronics can contain toxic substances.
 The good news?
 Staples' electronics program isn't limited to computers.
 If you have a cell phone or tablet that you're no longer using, then you can bring it to Staples and either recycle it or trade it in for cash, depending on its condition.
+And for more great ideas, learn these 21 Ways to Help the Environment, Starting Right Now.

 When medications aren't disposed of properly, they can end up in the water supply or even in the wrong hands.
 Thankfully, the U.S. Drug Enforcement Administration (DEA) holds National Prescription Drug Take-Back events nationwide where you can safely dispose of unused and unwanted prescriptions.
 And if you miss this event when it happens in your area, don't fret; most municipalities also have controlled substance public disposal locations that are available to the public all year round.

 That said, there are some ways to get rid of your medications at home.
-So long as they don't have specific disposal instructions listed, then the Federal Drug Administration (FDA) notes that you can combine the medications with something inedible, like cat litter or dirt.
+As long as they don't have specific disposal instructions listed, the Federal Drug Administration (FDA) notes that you can combine the medications with something inedible, like cat litter or dirt.
 Then place the mixture in a plastic bag, and throw it away.

 One option is to donate your unwanted knives to a local soup kitchen or thrift store (so long as they accept them as donations).
 But if you're certain your knife is no longer good to anyone, find a scrap metal recycler in your area (most metro areas have one).
 If that still isn't an option, you can also carefully throw away your knife.
 Taste of Home suggests you wrap it in newspaper, cover it in cardboard or bubblewrap, secure it with heavy-duty tape, and then place it in a box and seal it with more tape.
+And for more useful content delivered straight to your inbox, sign up for our daily newsletter.

 Loose Broken Glass